|

 - At low gear levels (below t7) Agility > Strength > Crit > Haste > Hit/Expertise > Arp > AP

 Are Druids viable in PvP?
-I think enough of us have had our butts kicked by Druids, and done enough
+I think enough of us have had our butts kicked by Druids

 As always, move points around to reflect your team and your abilities/preferences.

-to a full blown pvp guide.
-It will show you everything you need to know for any Arena match, any Battleground,
+anything treat yourself to a PvP Pwnage guide.
+It will show you everything you

 Cat form DPS prority list: If you're new to raiding don't worry about doing it all